gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

 Shift left and right
 --------------------------------

 | An image can be shifted left or right.
+| Parts of the image moved off screen are lost.
+| So, if making animations, it is best to reuse the original image rather than reuse moved images.

 .. py:method:: shift_left(n)